aphp/edsnlp/docs/tutorials/tuning.md

 Let's detail the new parameters:

 - `output_dir`: Directory where tuning results, visualizations, and best parameters will be saved.
-- `checkpoint_dir`: Directory where the tuning checkpoint will be saved each trial.
-Allows resuming previous tuning in case of a crash.
+- `checkpoint_dir`: Directory where the tuning checkpoint `study.pkl` will be saved each trial.
+This enables automatic resumption of tuning in case of a crash.
+To disable resumption, simply delete the `study.pkl` file.
 - `gpu_hours`: Estimated total GPU time available for tuning, in hours.
 Given this time, the script will automatically compute for how many training trials we can tune hyperparameters.
 By default, `gpu_hours` is set to 1.
 - `n_trials`: Number of training trials for tuning.
 If provided, it will override `gpu_hours` and tune the model for exactly `n_trial` trials.
 - `two_phase_tuning`: If True, performs a two-phase tuning.
 In the first phase, all hyperparameters are tuned, and in the second phase, the top half (based on importance) are fine-tuned while freezing others.
 By default, `two_phase_tuning` is False.